- General Technology Transfer Process

 - Registration helps to define the duration of the copyright.

 Where can I find more information on copyrighting?

 For more information on copyright, visit the U.S. Copyright Office Website.

 What are Confidential Disclosure Agreements and why are they important?

 A Confidential Disclosure Agreement (CDA) is a legal document for the protection of proprietary information.
 Such a document is necessary before any transfer of proprietary information is made from one party (such as a university researcher) to another (such as a corporate representative).
 Otherwise, the transfer of proprietary information, even in a casual conversation, could legally be considered a public disclosure.
 In the worst case, such a disclosure could allow the individual or company to whom this information was disclosed to use or transmit to others your confidential information, thus placing the invention in the public domain.
 This would preclude the possibility of obtaining intellectual property protection and would even violate federal regulations.

-It is important to contact Research Affairs - Technology Transfer before disclosing any confidential proprietary information to another party.
+It is important to contact Research Affairs - Financial Management before disclosing any confidential proprietary information to another party.